 Exercise - Everyone performs better, feels happier, and is healthier, when exercise is part of their daily routine.
 Children should get at least 1 hour of physical activity daily.
 Exercise is linked to increased attention, calmer behavior, happier mood, higher test scores, increased comprehension, and better overall health.
 Promote daily exercise in any way possible, for everyone in your family.

 Sleep - Get plenty of sleep and ensure your child gets plenty of sleep, too.
 It is recommended that 5 to 12 year olds get between 10 and 13 hours of sleep a night.
 Turn down lights and limit screen time 2 hours before bedtime.
 Sleep in a dark, quiet room, without a television or screen on.
 This is even more important as your children approach their teen years.
-If they absolutely can not be put away 2 hours before bedtime, use screen dimming settings on handheld devices to reduce blue light.
+If they absolutely can not put away screens 2 hours before bedtime, use screen dimming settings on devices to reduce blue light.

 Resiliency - If you want your children to grow up to be calm, competent, and confident, promote resilient behavior in them now.
 Fostering the ability of your children to problem solve, and navigate through disappointment and setbacks, will help them grow into adults able to shape their world and weather the rough times.
 Learning to "see the glass as half full", will help your children learn to see failure as an opportunity for growth.
 Mindfulness exercises, meditation, and yoga all promote calmness and resiliency.
 See the links provided for more information on resiliency.